faraazahmad/blog/content/post/find-your-niche/index.md

 #### Enter Godot

-Godot is a fully open-sourced (MIT licensed) and free game-engine is lightweight on your machine and really easy to use.
+Godot is a fully open-sourced (MIT licensed) and free game-engine that is lightweight on your machine and easy to use.
+Its interface is very similar to that of Unity, and has a scripting language that is basically python, making it very easy to get started with.
+It's completely free forever -- no  strings attached -- but if you find value in it, I recommend you to make atleast a small donation as its development is completely open sourced.

 ![Godot Engine features page](godot.png)

+Initially while using Unity and even after it, I started off by trying to make a AAA game -- 3D, high graphical detail, third person shooter, open world, character interactions, player inventory with animations -- the whole nine yards.

 **Rookie mistake.**